jakublack/Snake_game_JS/README.md

 Game Snake JS

-Snake game write in JS - you can control on desktop with keypress and on mobile on the touch.
+Snake game write in JS - you can control on desktop with keypress and on mobile by the touch.

 Use technologies: